arb/celebrate/README.md

 ### `isCelebrate(err)`

-Returns `true` if the provided `err` object originated from the `celebrate` middleware.
-Usseful if you want to write your own error handler for `celebrate` errors.
+Returns `true` if the provided `err` object originated from the `celebrate` middleware, and `false` otherwise.
+Useful if you want to write your own error handler for `celebrate` errors.

 - `err` - an error object